Daily Photo – Granodiorite Peaks

 One of my geology text books was the Country Life Guide to Minerals, Rocks and Fossils by Hamilton, Woolley and Bishop.
 I still have it and just pulled it down from my bookshelf.
 If you look at the photo below you can guess what color these authors describe for .
 According to this reference, is quantitatively the most common of the granite family.

-The closer we came to Laban Rata the shorter and scrubbier the became, affording views of the mountain peaks above us.
+The closer we came to Laban Rata the shorter and scrubbier the trees became, affording views of the mountain peaks above us.
 In the photo of Mount Kinabalu from the Park HQ that I posted the other day, you can see the peaks in the photo below on the skyline, just to the right of the mid line of the image.
 There's a marked notch in the skyline on the left edge of this peak.

 Mount Kinabalu is mostly granodiorite, similar to granite but with a different ratio of plagioclase and feldspar.
 This is a telephoto shot, not of the summit but of one of the peaks above Laban Rata.